zephyrproject-rtos/zephyr/boards/tcc/topst_vcp45/doc/index.rst

      - :kconfig:option:`CONFIG_CLOCK_CONTROL_TCC_CCU`
      - :dtcompatible:`tcc,ccu`

 Not all hardware features are supported yet.
-See `TCC70xx Full Specification` for the complete list of hardware features.
+See "TCC70xx Full Specification" for the complete list of hardware features.

 The default configuration can be found in